ArdynAgents/Ardyn/README.md

-# Arxen AI
+# Loryndor AI

-Arxen AI is a groundbreaking framework for creating and managing intelligent agents inspired by the adaptability, strategy, and resilience of medieval knights.
-Designed for dynamic environments, Arxen AI empowers users to build autonomous AI agents capable of learning, evolving, and collaborating in diverse scenarios.
+Loryndor AI is a groundbreaking framework for creating and managing intelligent agents inspired by the adaptability, strategy, and resilience of medieval knights.
+Designed for dynamic environments, Loryndor AI empowers users to build autonomous AI agents capable of learning, evolving, and collaborating in diverse scenarios.

 ---